 Interactive Voice Response (IVR)

-Popular tools to integrate with include:
+Popular strategies to route calls include:

 Call Monitoring and Analytics

 Computer Telephony Integrations enable real-time call monitoring and opportunities for in-conversation agent coaching by automatically alerting managers when key call center metrics drop below SLA standards.

 Managers and supervisors can then instantly join the call to listen in, offer guidance via call whisper, or use call barge to take over the interaction for complete phone control.
 Many providers also allow managers to initiate in-call coaching via chat messaging with agents, making it easier to share canned responses or knowledge base articles.